 Implications for Reform-Oriented Muslims and Discourse

-The Muslim reformer very much succumbs to an enlightenment myth of progress, and to the Whig theory of history more generally.
-Some may even be Hegelians – viewing history as having its own spirit – or Marxists – framing economic determinism as God’s method of organizing history in a dunyawi sense (as in relating to the material and worldly life, the opposite of the afterlife which is referred to as the “akhira”).
+The Muslim reformer succumbs to an enlightenment myth of progress, and to the Whig theory of history more generally.
+Some may even be Hegelians—viewing history as having its own spirit—or Marxists—framing economic determinism as God’s method of organizing history in a dunyawi sense (relating to the material and worldly life, the opposite of the afterlife, the akhira).
 However, none of these theories correspond to the Islamic conception of history, which I claim is fundamentally an idea of decay wherein the ultimate realization of “good” is possible only in the next world.
 Islam adheres to neither a linear myth of progress nor a cyclical eternal recurrence; rather, the collapse and rebirth narrative crosses over two distinct worlds.
-The “dunya” or material-world is essentially doomed to collapse, while true salvation, the true realization of any good, can only be found in the “akhira”, the afterlife in which humans live in bliss within the presence of God.
+The “dunya” or material-world is essentially doomed to collapse, while true salvation, the true realization of any good, can only be found in the “akhira,” the afterlife in which humans live in bliss within the presence of God.

-For the mainstream Sunni tradition which understands this principle of historical decay, it is unthinkable that we at a later point in time may correct the mistaken conceptions of the Sahaba and classical scholars.
+In the Sunni tradition, which understands this principle of historical decay, it is unthinkable that we at a later point in time may correct the mistaken conceptions of the Sahaba (companions of the Prophet, peace be upon them all) and classical scholars.
 In the Whig theory, morality inevitably develops through history whereas from an Islamic conception the opposite is true: developments to the religion that occur in the later times are more likely deviations from the truth rather than discoveries of it.
-This does not mean that everything in the future is always wrong or un-Islamic – after all the Islamic scholarly tradition does not become fully formalized until significantly after hijra.
-However, it does raise important questions: Just how far does this arc of history continue?
+This does not mean that everything in the future is always wrong or un-Islamic—after all, the Islamic scholarly tradition does not become fully formalized until significantly after hijra.
+However, it does raise important questions: just how far does this arc of history continue?
 At what point do we enter the downward phase of the eschatological spiral?
-For the reformist, it would seem there is no end of times – history simply progresses into the ether without limitation.
+For the reformist, it would seem there is no end of times—history simply progresses into the ether without limitation.
 These two oppositional assumptions implicitly underlie contemporary disputes between more traditionally-oriented and reform-oriented Muslims; they disagree foundationally on the relationship between historical progress and our eschatological tradition.
 These divides then bleed into our ideas regarding epistemology, morality, and the normative Islamic scholarly tradition.